 Failure to yield accidents commonly happen when someone has the right of way is turning left and is distracted.
 They may fail to see the car coming and they turn left in front of it causing an accident.
 This is especially common in motorcycle accidents.
 Drivers tend to fail to notice motorcycles, even though motorcycles lights that automatically turn on when the ignition is ignited.
 The motorcyclist may even be wearing brightly colored, reflective clothing.
 Still, the driver may fail to see the motorcycle approaching and hit them which can cause serious injury or death.

 Victims of a yield accident should always consult with an Atlanta failure to yield accident lawyer for help with filing a compensation claim.
-A decisive attorney could put their experience and dedication to see that victims are awarded the compensation they deserve.
+A decisive car accident attorney could put their experience and dedication to see that victims are awarded the compensation they deserve.

 Failing to Yield